 2. Jessica Kriegel – Culture by Design, Not by Default

-Jessica Kriegel is the Chief Scientist of Workplace Culture for Culture Partners and one of the most in-demand data-led voices on organizational culture in the US.
+Jessica Kriegel is the Chief Scientist of Workplace Culture for Culture Partners and a high-demand data-led voice on organizational culture in the US.
 She holds a doctorate in educational leadership, has written two books – The Secret to Happiness at Work and Unfairly Labeled – and appears regularly on Fox Business, CNBC, and Cheddar to translate workforce data into executive-level guidance.

-What sets Kriegel apart is that she treats culture as a measurable system, not a mood.
-Her keynotes build from research – Culture Partners' proprietary CX survey, Gallup engagement data, generational studies – to a set of specific interventions leadership teams can deploy.
-Audiences walk out with a clear picture of what drives their culture and what doesn't.
+Kriegel treats culture as a measurable system, not a mood.
+Her keynotes build from research - Culture Partners' proprietary CX survey, Gallup engagement data, and generational studies - to specific interventions leadership teams can use.
+Audiences leave with a clear picture of what shapes their culture and what doesn't.

 She speaks regularly for audiences including Oracle, Lockheed Martin, and Bank of America, and posts prolifically on LinkedIn where she has built a following of over 60,000.

-Key topics: Culture by Design, Generational Dynamics at Work, Data-Driven Leadership, The Future of Work
+Teams usually book this speaker for Culture by Design, Generational Dynamics at Work, Data-Driven Leadership, The Future of Work.

 Learn more about Jessica Kriegel →